mspass-team/mspass/docs/source/user_manual/memory_management.rst

 thing conceptually as a "function call" map and reduce operators always have a function object as one of the arguments.
-A "map" operator has one main input (arguments to the function are auxliary data) and a single output (the function return).
+A "map" operator has one main input (arguments to the function are auxiliary data) and a single output (the function return).
 Reduce operators have many inputs of a common data type and one output.
 Note, however, the restriction that they are always considered two at a time.
 For most MsPASS operators the inputs and